John Sowden House: In the media

 Sowden House appeared in two separate scenes in director Curtis Hansen's classic film, L.A.
 Confidential (1997).
 The classic noir film was made just two years before the former owner, Dr. George Hill Hodel, died in his 39th-floor penthouse suite in San Francisco, California.
 The first interior scene shows Hollywood sex workers dancing with their "johns" in the living room.
 The second scene shows a late-night meeting of LAPD Sgt.
 Jack Vincennes (Kevin Spacey) and Captain Dudley Smith (James Cromwell) discussing their investigation in a dramatic scene filmed in the Sowden House kitchen.

 Sowden House was used as a shooting location depicting the home of Ava Gardner in Martin Scorsese's film The Aviator.

 It was also one of the sites used in season 6 of America's Next Top Model.

-It was featured as a haunted location in a 2013 episode of Ghost Hunters.
+It was featured as a haunted location in a 2013 episode of Ghost Hunters, and a 2016 episode of Ghost Adventures.

 Sowden House was used as a setting for the video for the song "I Dare You" by The XX.

 The house was featured in the TV series I Am the Night, a mini-series about Dr. Hodel's estranged granddaughter Fauna Hodel.